nancypannu03/Election_Analysis/README.md

 - writing the winning candidate results and the county election results to the election_results.txt text file.

 # Election Audit Results:
-## Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

  ## How many votes were cast in this congressional election?
 - There were total of 369711 votes were cast in the election.

  ## Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 County Votes:
 - Jefferson: 10.5% (38,855)
 - Denver: 82.8% (306,055)
 - Arapahoe: 6.7% (24,801)

  ## Which county had the largest number of votes?
 - Largest County Turnout: Denver

  ## Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 - Charles Casper Stockham: 23.0% (85,213)
 - Diana DeGette: 73.8% (272,892)
 - Raymon Anthony Doane: 3.1% (11,606)

  ## Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 - Winner: Diana DeGette
 - Winning Vote Count: 272,892
 - Winning Percentage: 73.8%

 <b>In Conclusion, In the election total of 369,711 votes were cast.
 County Denver received the largest number of the votes( 306,055) and the candidate Diana DeGette    won the election with 272,892 number of the total votes.</b>

  ## The county with the largest number of voters is saved in the election_results.txt file.

 ![Test Image](/Resources/Election_Analysis.png)

  ## County Code

      4a: Write a decision statement that checks that the
         # county does not match any existing county in the county list.